What is Composability: Increase Agility and Accelerate Application Development

 Composability in mobile application development

-While designing composable systems in traditional web application development is relatively straightforward, composable systems are difficult to achieve in mobile.
+While designing composable application systems in traditional web application development is relatively straightforward, composable systems are difficult to achieve in mobile.

 The primary issue is that all changes must be compiled down to the same native app binary and updated via the app stores (public or internal).
 This creates a system bottleneck and violates the principles of modularity and autonomy—since even a small change to one part of the application requires that the entire app bundle be updated.